Public company: Stockholders

 In the United States, the Securities and Exchange Commission requires firms whose stock is traded publicly to report their major shareholders each year.
 The reports identify all institutional shareholders (primarily firms that own stock in other companies), all company officials who own shares in their firm, and all individuals or institutions owning more than 5% of the firm's stock.

 General trend

-For many years, newly created companies were initially privately held but later held initial public offerings to become publicly traded companies or to be acquired by another company if they became larger and more profitable or had promising prospects.
+For many years, newly created companies were initially privately held but later held initial public offerings to become publicly traded companies, or they were acquired by another company if they became larger and more profitable or had promising prospects.
 More infrequently, some companies such as the investment banking firm Goldman Sachs and the logistics services provider United Parcel Service (UPS) chose to remain privately held for a long period of time after maturity into a profitable company.

 However, from 1997 to 2012, the number of corporations publicly traded on US stock exchanges dropped 45%.
 According to one observer (Gerald F. Davis), "public corporations have become less concentrated, less integrated, less interconnected at the top, shorter lived, less remunerative for average investors, and less prevalent since the turn of the 21st century".